 Picture 1 Picture 2 Picture 3

-When the drilling is completed, small parts of the metal could remain in the can.
+After drilling is completed, small parts of the metal could remain in the can.
 Use pliers to remove these parts.

 Do not remove pieces of sheet metal and debris with bare hands!

 Solar absorber fits in the casing made of wood (Fig. 14).
-Back side of the diy solar panels box is made of the plywood.
-In order to further consolidate the structure, you can make the inner wall of the strip.
-Isolation between partitions set – rock wool or styrodur.
+Back side of diy solar panels box is made out of plywood.
+Insulation of solar panel is achieved by applying rock wool or styrodur.
 Installed insulation can be seen in Figure 15.
-Pay special attention to the insulation around the opening for the exit and entrance of air in the solar collector.
+Pay special attention onto insulation around the openings for the solar collector air inlet/outlet.